Frequently Asked Questions

 - Avoid close contact with people who are sick.

 - Call your healthcare provider from home if you are experiencing symptoms such as a fever, cough or shortness of breath.
 If you do not have a healthcare provider, please call our hotline at 315-349-3330.

-- Do not go to urgent care or an emergency department unless you are experiencing life-threatening conditions.
+- Do not go to emergency departments unless you are experiencing life-threatening conditions.

 What cleaning products should I use to protect against COVID-19?

 Clean and disinfect frequently touched surfaces such as tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.
 If surfaces are dirty, clean them using detergent or soap and water prior to disinfection.
 To disinfect, most common EPA-registered household disinfectants will work.
 See CDC’s recommendations for household cleaning and disinfection.

 What should I do if I had close contact with someone who has COVID-19?

 There is information for people who have had close contact with a person confirmed to have, or being evaluated for, COVID-19 available online.